haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/order-tutorial/order-admin-token.md

 By default, an admin token is valid for 4 hours.
 To change this value, log in to Admin and go to **Configuration > Services > OAuth > Access Token Expiration**.

-See [Token-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html) for more information about authorization tokens.
+See [基于访问令牌的认证]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html) for more information about authorization tokens.

 **Endpoint**